 - a green, white, or yellow discharge from the penis

 Hepatitis B is a form of hepatitis that is caused by the hepatitis B virus (HBV).
 Unlike other common STDs that can produce more obvious symptoms focused around the genitals that we tend to associate with STDs, hepatitis B causes a dangerous inflammation of the liver.
 You can contract hepatitis by coming into contact with the blood or bodily fluids of a person who is infected with the virus.

 Many people infected with hepatitis B will not display symptoms at all.
 Those who do, often mistake symptoms for a cold or the flu.
 Even if a person has no symptoms, the virus can continue to damage the liver if it’s left untreated.
 Hepatitis B symptoms include:

 - jaundice (yellow hue to the skin and dark urine)

 Herpes is a viral infection that is caused by the herpes simplex virus (HSV).
 Herpes may affect the mouth (oral herpes or HSV Type 1) or the genitals (genital herpes or HSV Type 2).
 Herpes is transmitted through direct contact with the mouth or genitals of a person who has been infected with the virus through sexual intercourse or oral sex and kissing.

 The symptoms of herpes can be difficult to spot.
-Many people won’t have any symptoms at all, and those who do will develop blisters that are often mistaken for other skin conditions like pimples.
-Symptoms often occur between two days and two weeks after infection, and the initial outbreak can be severe.
+Many people won’t have any symptoms at all.
+Those who do will develop blisters that are often mistaken for other skin conditions like pimples.
+Symptoms often occur between two days and two weeks after infection.
+The initial outbreak can be severe.
 Common symptoms of herpes in men are: